adeweaver/LangChain-examples/README.md

 # Example content for workflows.txt
 I want to write a blog post about WRITER workflows

-We get this question all the time at WRITER AI Framework
+We get this question all the time at WRITER Framework

 A workflow is a sequence of connected blocks, where each block performs a specific action.
 Think of it like a chain reaction - when one block completes its task, it triggers the next block in line.